smiletrl/golang_escape/pkg/escape/README.md

 ## Escape examples

-case 1-4 demonstrate pointers escapsing from their own function scope, and then got moved to heap.
+case 1-4 demonstrate pointers's referenced variables escapsing from their own function scope, and then got allocated to heap.